Quantum algorithms based on quantum trajectories: Abstract

 \section{Abstract}

 Quantum simulation has emerged as a key application of quantum computing, with significant progress made in algorithms for simulating both closed and open quantum systems.
-The simulation of open quantum systems, particularly those governed by the Lindblad master equation, has received attention recently with the current state-of-the-art algorithms having an input model query complexity of $O(T\polylog(T/\epsilon))$, where $T$ and $\epsilon$ are the requested time and precision of the simulation respectively.
-For the Hamiltonian simulation problem it has been show that the optimal Hamiltonian query complexity is $O(T + \log(1/\epsilon))$, additive in nature between the two parameter, but for Lindbladian simulation this question remains open.
-In this work we show that the additive complexity of $O(T + \log(1/\epsilon))$ is reachable for the simulation of a large class of Lindbladian by constructing a novel quantum algorithm based on quantum trajectories.
+The simulation of open quantum systems, particularly those governed by the Lindblad master equation, has received attention recently with the current state-of-the-art algorithms having an input model query complexity of $O(T\polylog(T/\epsilon))$, where $T$ and $\epsilon$ are the desired time and precision of the simulation respectively.
+For the Hamiltonian simulation problem it has been show that the optimal Hamiltonian query complexity is $O(T + \log(1/\epsilon))$, which is additive in the two parameters, but for Lindbladian simulation this question remains open.
+In this work we show that the additive query complexity to a Lindbladian's jump operators is reachable for the simulation of a large class of Lindbladians by constructing a novel quantum algorithm based on quantum trajectories.